 What is an Inheritance Tax?

-Contrast an estate tax to an inheritance tax, which is a type of death tax that is calculated based on who receives a deceased person's property.
+Contrast an estate tax with an inheritance tax, which is a type of death tax that is calculated based on who receives a deceased person's property.

 In other words, an estate tax is based on the overall value of the estate and so the tax will be collected only if the value exceeds the estate tax exemption after applicable deductions are applied.
 On the other hand, an inheritance tax will only be collected if the estate passes to someone who is subject to the inheritance tax in the first place.

 In all six of the states that collect an inheritance tax transfers to surviving spouses are completely exempt from the tax, while in four of the six states (Iowa, Kentucky, Maryland and New Jersey) transfers to surviving children and grandchildren are completely exempt from the tax.
-This means that in some of these states, property passing to children and grandchildren or more collateral heirs, such as brothers and sisters or nieces and nephews, or friends will be subject to the state inheritance tax.
+This means that in Nebraska and Pennsylvania, property passing to children and grandchildren or more collateral heirs, such as brothers and sisters or nieces and nephews, or friends will be subject to the state inheritance tax.

-So what is the bottom line?
+So what do you really need to know about the differences between a state estate tax and a state inheritance tax?
 While a person in a state that collects an inheritance tax could choose their individual heirs very carefully so as to avoid the state inheritance tax altogether (such as excluding brothers and sisters or nieces and nephews or friends as heirs), this is not possible in a state that collects a state estate tax.